isaacphi/website/_posts/2014-02-21-new-website.md

 # A website is born

-I would have loved to make a retro full ascii website with monospace font and ascii art everywhere.
-I also wanted something more akin to all those hip startup websites you see everywhere - some may critisize them for being so similar but the single page scrolling webiste is damn sexy and intuitive.
+I would have loved to make a retro style full ascii website with monospace font and ascii art everywhere.
+I also wanted something more akin to one of those dangerously hip startup websites - some may critisize them for being so similar but the single page scroller is damn sexy and intuitive.

 My first page (below) was an attempt to be too much at once.
 It was also my training grounds in pure html, css, and javascript.
 Most